 For ACH disputes, these cannot be contested (as per the ACH schemes regulations) and will always be automatically resolved in the clients favour.
 You will have to resolve these disputes directly with your client.

 For credit card disputes, we will contact you via email when a dispute is raised and send a follow-up via email if we don't receive a response from our first email in 2 business days.
 If we still don't hear back after our second email, we can no longer submit evidence to our payment provider which means you will need to settle the dispute directly with the client.

-For practices that are receiving disputes for the first time, one of our Customer Success Managers or Account Managers will reach out to you first.
-For future points of contact, we will communicate through emails to the principal's email address.
+For practices that are receiving disputes for the first time, one of our Key Account Managers will reach out to you first.
+For future points of contact, we will communicate through the emails address listed in the Payment Notification field.

 A ‘disputed transaction’ can arise for a variety of reasons.
 The most common types of disputed transactions include fraudulent transactions, unrecognised transactions, unauthorised transactions, duplicate processing, and recurring transactions.

 Avoiding Payment Disputes by your Clients

 Disputes are a very rare occurrence, but there are a few things you can do to decrease your chances of a client disputing a payment made by you:

 Ensure your payment descriptor clearly identifies your business.
 You are limited to 16 characters, so consider this when selecting a payment descriptor if you have a long business name.